 The Chelsea Market is in the building that housed the Nabisco factory and it is the location where they invented Oreo cookies.
 As well as the many boutiques and restaurants that are in the space now, the Chelsea Market is home to YouTube, The Food Network and Major League Baseball to name a few.

-Directly across the street from the Chelsea Market is Google’s NYC headquarters and it is part of what is called Silicon Alley.
+Chelsea Market is now owned by Google and its NYC headquarters is directly across the street.
+This area is now called Silicon Alley.
 New York has a sense of humor!
 Behind the Chelsea Market is building designed by Frank Gehry and made to look like an iceberg as a tribute to the Titanic which was supposed to dock across the street.
 It is the IAC Corporation building and it’s home to About.com, Ask.com and Match.com.

 Chelsea has an amazing gallery district with about 100 galleries.
 Some of the galleries are international; and others are smaller.
 The great thing about galleries is that they are free!
 You can spend a day gallery hopping and see works from major artists past and present as well as lesser know artists.